fpsvogel/fpsvogel.com/src/_posts/2022-01-30-how-to-find-ruby-rails-job.md

 On the other hand, I see how my job search could easily have taken longer, since most junior positions don't pay as much as I was looking for.

 The most difficult parts of the job search were how much was expected on my resume, how intentionally I had to ask questions in interviews, and how nerve-racking the technical exercises were.
 If you're a junior Rails job-seeker yourself, I hope you'll find some use in my notes above on each of these areas.
 Good luck on your job search!

+## Appendix: Why a junior role?

+Junior roles are a funny thing.
+Most people appreciate why they exist, but I've also sensed an undercurrent of contempt for them.
+I'm not saying most developers bash on junior roles.
+Nine times out of ten, I got helpful replies when I asked people for tips or leads about junior/entry-level jobs.

+What I mean is that it's common to admire developers who skipped being a junior and figured everything out "in the real world."
+Some people take this admiration so far that they discount junior roles entirely.
+I've been told that I'm "projecting a position of weakness" by saying that I'm looking for a junior role, and that I should instead build a product and start my own company so that maybe in a year *I'll* be the boss hiring people.

+(￣(エ)￣)ゞ

+Let's set aside the facts that I don't want to start my own company, I do try to convey competence and not helplessness to potential employers, and I don't need *and am not looking for* extra hand-holding on every little thing—I am self-taught, after all.

+Those facts aside, here's why I applied to junior roles almost exclusively:

+- **Because that's how I think I'll grow the most.** I was a teacher in my previous career, so I appreciate the power of learning by example.
+As a new developer, I'll learn most quickly and most thoroughly if I'm working with experienced developers who exemplify best practices.
+I could probably (painfully) learn all the same things on my own over time, but it would take much longer.
+So I don't believe I'm holding myself back by going for a junior role—quite the opposite.
+- **Because I don't have time to apply to everything.** During the job hunt I was already working a full-time job in order to pay the bills.
+Also, I spent most of my free time filling in the gaps on my resume, which I felt was a better use of time than filling out dozens of long-shot applications for mid-level positions.
+Even the few applications that I did undergo were time-consuming in themselves, due to their sometimes long process of multiple interviews plus a take-home programming exercise.
+So I wanted to maximize my chances of getting a job by applying to my top (and most realistic) choices while continually improving my resume.
+This approach was also a lot more enjoyable than making job applications my new default evening activity.

+But one time I did apply for a mid-level position with not-too-daunting qualifications.
+It didn't turn out well.
+I passed the recruiter interview and the technical exercise, only to be shut down a few minutes into an interview with the CEO and lead developer, when they realized I was looking for my first programming job.
+I'm sure this only happened because of poor preparation on their part, but still I couldn't help being discouraged from spending more of my limited free time on mid-level applications.

+Also, I didn't apply for just *any* junior position.
+I wanted to find a job where I could stay for a good long while, so I ended up *not* applying for most junior positions that I ran across.

+- I stayed away from internships, contracts, and other temporary or low-pay arrangements.
+- I stayed away from tiny startups where I would be the only developer—that's not a junior role.
+- I stayed away from positions that involved other backend frameworks besides Rails.
+I'd like to stick to Ruby, at least on the backend, because that's what I most enjoy.

+So yes, I looked for a junior position and I'm proud of it!